 Special Academics Programs

-*Villa Maria Academy is one of the few schools in the state that require 100% of students to take a college admission test.
+**Cathedral Prep and Villa Maria Academy are two of the few schools in the state that require 100% of students to take a college admission test.**

 Gannon Scholars Program

 Select students may be invited to participate in the Gannon Scholars Program.
 Rising juniors must have a minimum QPA of 4.5 at the end of their third semester and rising seniors must have a minimum QPA of 4.25 at the end of their fifth semester to be considered.
 Courses may be used for high school credit and college credit at accepting universities.
 Students may have the opportunity to take two courses on the campus of Gannon University each semester depending on availability.
 If the student desires to take a third course, they must have prior approval from their counselor and make arrangements through Gannon.
 Students will meet with their school counselor to enroll and select classes each semester.
 Students are placed according to Gannon’s dual enrollment scheduling policies and procedures.
 All costs associated with this program are in addition to regular tuition.